paybondpaybond

 Paybond workspace billing (subscription checkout) is unrelated to intent funding.
 See How intent funding works for the two-layer distinction.

-Production settlement crosses three cooperating layers:
+Production settlement has three customer-visible layers:

 Typical funding path (ACH or async rails):